Kinto/kinto-signer/README.rst

 Refresh signature
 -----------------

-In order to refresh the signature, set the source to ``to-refresh``, the content signature metadata will be recomputed and updated and the status restore to its previous value (eg. ``signed`` or ``to-review``...).
+In order to refresh the signature, set the source to ``to-resign``, the content signature metadata will be recomputed and updated and the status restore to its previous value (eg. ``signed`` or ``to-review``...).